Apple seen riding higher on strong iPhone demand, iPad rebound

 "We expect this momentum to continue in the December quarter and into 2015, particularly as supply improves steadily in coming months," Goldman Sachs analysts wrote in a note to clients.

-Goldman raised its price target on the stock by $9 to $124, above a mean price target of $112.02, based on 51 brokerages covered by Thomson Reuters StarMine data.
+Goldman raised its price target on the stock by $9 (5.57 pounds) to $124, above a mean price target of $112.02, based on 51 brokerages covered by Thomson Reuters StarMine data.

 At least 10 other brokerages raised their price targets on the stock by between $1 and $20.